 The DTU Aqua command three fisheries research vessels.
 The R/V DANA is a 2483 GRT stern trawler with a length of 78 meters.
-The other Danish research vessel is the new R/V HAVFISKEN, a 105 GRT stern trawler with a length of 15 m.
-R/V DANA allows in principal 24 hour operation for almost all types of survey whereas this is not possible with R/V Havfisken for trawl surveys.
+The other Danish research vessel is R/V HAVFISKEN, a 105 GRT stern trawler with a length of 17 m.
+The third research vessel is Egon P. having a length of 9.9 m and 8 GRT, and which working area is restricted to coastal and inner Danish waters.

+R/V DANA allows in principal 24 hour operation for almost all types of survey whereas this is not possible with R/V Havfisken for trawl surveys and not for R/V Egon P. at all.

 The monitoring surveys with research vessel are supplemented with surveys using commercial vessels whenever appropriate.